alenkis/functional-programming-typescript-book/src/01-Introduction/index.md

 };
 ```

 If we substituted `add(2,3)` with value `5`, we would not evaluate `console.log` and would thus change the behavior of the program.
-We also call these functions _impure_.
+We call functions like these _impure_.

 ### 4. Immutability

 There is no direct mutation and instead values, once created, are unchangeable.
-Instead, new values are created by applying functions to the old values.
+New values are created by applying functions to the old values.

 ```typescript
 // mutable style